-Artificial intelligence (AI for short) is currently on everyone’s lips.
+Artificial intelligence (AI for short) is currently on everyone's lips.
 It writes texts, creates works of art and drives vehicles.
 Now the first robot lawyer is entering a US courtroom.
-It is supposed to help a defendant represent himself in court in the best possible way.
+It is designed to help a defendant represent himself in court in the best possible way.

 Who is behind the Robot Lawyer?